LW83/Project1-CARE/README.md

 ### Color Scheme
 - To decide on the color scheme for the site, I first selected the hero-image which would make up the header across each of the pages.
 This image was selected from [Pxhere](https://pxhere.com/).
 - Once I had decided on the image, I used [Image Color Picket](https://imagecolorpicker.com/en) to identify different colors within the image to use as the basis for font, border and icon colors within the site.
-- In order to ensure the colors selected had sufficient contrast to meet accessibility requirements, I validated the color palette using [Eight Shapes Contrast Grid](https://contrast-grid.eightshapes.com)
+- In order to ensure the colors selected had sufficient contrast to meet accessibility requirements, I validated the color palette using [Eight Shapes Contrast Grid](https://contrast-grid.eightshapes.com).

 ![Color Contrast](./docs/color_contrast_screenshot.png)

 ### Fonts
- - The fonts utilised are consistent across the page and are from Google fonts.
+ - The fonts utilised are consistent across the page and are from [Google fonts](https://fonts.google.com/).
- - The font for the logo and navigation bar are Red Hat Display for the Logo and Navigation bar.
+ - The font for the logo and navigation bar is Red Hat Display.
 I chose this font as I felt it wass strong, very legible and helped created a good first impact against the striking hero image.
  - For the body of the site, I have used Comic Neue.
 I chose this font for the main body as I felt it balanced friendliness and approachability whilst maintaining a clean and professsional look.
  - Sans serif has been applied as a backup font for both.